South Korea court orders Japan firm to compensate wartime forced laborers

-SEOUL (Reuters) - South Korea’s top court ruled on Tuesday that Japan’s Nippon Steel & Sumitomo Metal Corp.
-(5401.T) should compensate four South Koreans for their forced labor during World War Two when Japan occupied Korea, Yonhap reported.
+SEOUL (Reuters) - South Korea’s top court ruled on Tuesday that Japan’s Nippon Steel & Sumitomo Metal Corp. should compensate four South Koreans for their forced labor during World War Two when Japan occupied Korea, Yonhap reported.

 The Supreme Court ordered the company to pay 100 million won ($87,700) to each of the four plaintiffs.